takethebait/takethebait/README.md

 I also make music on the side.

 ## Current tech 💻:
-- C# / .NET / WPF / Avalonia
+- C# / .NET / WPF / Avalonia (soon)
-- React
+- React / Typescript / Electron
+- Go
 - Docker

 ## Currently learning 👨‍🎓:
-- Unreal Engine / Godot
-- Rust
+- WebGPU
-- A little bit of distributed systems
+- The ungodly world of Javascript build systems...

 ## Feel free to hit me up 🌎:
-- Connect with me on [LinkedIn](https://www.linkedin.com/in/leon-baitinger-b7a2b9112/) or [XING](https://www.xing.com/profile/Leon_Baitinger/cv)
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/leon-baitinger-b7a2b9112/)
-- Send me memes on [Twitter](https://twitter.com/itsfrankiefunk)
+- Send me memes on [Twitter](https://twitter.com/itsfrankiefunk) or [Bluesky](https://bsky.app/profile/frankiefunk.nohit.club)
 <!--
 **takethebait/takethebait** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.